An inflated dynamic Laplacian to track the emergence and disappearance of semi-material coherent sets: Introduction

-While \cite{FrKo23} treated the inflated dynamic Laplacian with Neumann boundary conditions, here we provide corresponding theory for the spectrum, and associated geometric and functional quantities with Dirichlet boundary conditions.
+While \cite{FrKo23} treated the inflated dynamic Laplacian with Neumann boundary conditions, here we provide corresponding theory for the spectrum, and associated geometric and functional quantities with Dirichlet boundary conditions; see Theorem~\ref{thm:eigbounds}.
 Dirichlet boundary conditions handle the situations where there is no natural boundary for the available Lagrangian trajectory data, or where coherent regions are not sought near the boundary of the domain~\cite{FJ18}.
 To construct an estimate of the inflated dynamic Laplacian from trajectory data, \cite{FrKo23} extended the finite-element approach of~\cite{FJ18}.
-In the present work we employ an adapted version of diffusion maps~\cite{CoLa06}, and put considerable effort into reducing the computational load of diffusion maps through operator-splitting techniques~\cite{Str68}, separating the space and time components.
+In the present work we employ a bespoke version of integral operator approximation, based on diffusion maps~\cite{CoLa06}, and put considerable effort into reducing the computational load of diffusion maps through operator-splitting techniques~\cite{Str68}, separating the space and time components.
+This construction is detailed in Section~\ref{sec:dmapsDL}.
 To overcome orthogonality restrictions of the eigenfunctions of the inflated dynamic Laplacian with Neumann boundary conditions, we introduce an ``augmentation'' of the eigenfunction collection to fully extract all useful spatiotemporal information, even with multiple coexisting coherent regions.

 These advances are illustrated in three case studies.
 The first is a double-gyre system that rapidly switches the relative sizes of the two gyres.
 Our semi-material coherent sets are able to follow this rapid change in volume in the incompressible flow, which is a highly non-material change.